opusonline/cc2017-05/README.md

 * Be (at least) open to a fulltime/parttime position in our team __and take part in an interview__.
 You receive the bounty no matter if you are really becoming a team-member or not.
 * By participating you accept that sending out invitations on submissions is at Craft-IT's solely discretion.
 No submissions will be accepted later than Sunday, May 21 2017, 23:59:59 CET!

+In case you have missed the submission deadline, you still have the chance to submit your work until Sunday, May 28 2017, but then *you will not receive the money as reward*.

 ## Workflow
 Use the API of [BreweryDB](http://www.brewerydb.com/developers/docs) to get a list of all beer styles.